leo-health/provider-app/README.md

 * \__test\__/  - all your tests go to this directly

 __Note__ : assets/ and src/ will be compiled into public/ folder when you run build command

+### Structure OverView

+* React
+* React Router
+* Reflux ( Refactor of Flux )
+* ES6 ( Harmony ) | if you use .js or .jsx extension
+* CoffeeScript | if you use .coffee extension
+* CJSX ( Coffee JSX ) | if you use .cjsx extension
+* LoDash  ( Lightweight version of Underscore )
+* Stylus ( CSS pre-processor )
+* JEET ( Grid system for Stylus )
+* Rupture ( Media Query support for Stylus )
+* Jest ( Testing framework for React app )
+* Browser Live Reload during development
+* CSS / HTML / JS minification / Image optimization when built
+* JS code duplication removal during built
+* Optional TDD task to perform auto testing when file changes

 ### Suggested Workflow